StraboSpot/strabo-desktop/README.md

 These various functions woiuld all be different web pages

+One model that was suggested by Zach as an example for how the desktop version could look is the [UNAVCO website](http://www.unavco.org/).

 Questions:
 Needs to be able to function disconnected from central db